RDFLib/rdflib/docs/security_considerations.rst

 these are directly requested resources, in other cases they are indirectly referenced resources.

-An example of where indirect resources are access is JSON-LD processing, where network or file resources referenced by ``@context`` values will be loaded and processed.
+An example of where indirect resources are accessed is JSON-LD processing, where network or file resources referenced by ``@context`` values will be loaded and processed.